Conflict of Interest/Conflict of Commitment (COI/COC) Best Practices

 You should avoid any external commitments which burden or interfere with your primary obligations and commitments to the University.
 Accordingly, any outside consulting agreements should include a scope of work that clearly describes your duties for the outside activity, specifies the business interests of the outside entity, and distinguishes the outside activity from relevant, ongoing University activities in which you are engaged.

-Because outside activities can overlap with the conduct of university research, the UNL Conflict of Interest in Research Policy has been developed to identify and manage any potential research-related conflicts of interest.
-All employees involved in the design, conduct, reporting, and/or administration of research are required to complete an annual COI/COC Disclosure form before initiation of any research sponsored by non-university (e.g., private industry) or federal sources.
+Because outside activities can relate to, rely upon, and/or utilize your area of expertise, scholarship, and/or university employment (including responsibilities), the UNL Conflict of Interest Policy has been developed to identify and manage any actual, potential, or perceived conflicts of interests.
+UNL employees, including those involved in the design, conduct, reporting, and/or administration of research, are required to complete an annual COI/COC Disclosure form before initiation of any research sponsored by non-university (e.g., private industry) or federal sources.
+For more information on who at UNL is required to maintain an active, annual COI/COC Disclosure, please see the “Who is Required to Complete a COI/COC Disclosure Form” section of this A-Z Guidance below.
 The COI/COC Disclosure form is available via NuRamp.

 Intellectual Property & Consulting: